How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 • Time: 50-60 minutes

-Along the Spring-Infused Soberanes Point Trail
+Along the Spring-Adorned Soberanes Point Trail

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations